ismagarcia/me/index.md

 <p class="dark_paragraph">
-My work explored practical applications in a variety of areas in computer graphics, including real-time tree rendering, GPU efficient data-structures for geometric and texturing, and more recently dynamic parallel data-structures for ray-tracing and general-purpose GPU applications.
+My work explored practical applications in a variety of areas in computer graphics, including real-time tree rendering, GPU efficient data-structures for geometry processing and texturing, and more recently dynamic parallel data-structures for ray-tracing and general-purpose GPU applications.
 </p>